 After the Offer: A Beginner’s Guide to Negotiating Your Salary

-Negotiating your salary can feel intimidating, especially when you’re just starting out in your career.
+Negotiating your salary after you receive a job offer can feel intimidating, especially when you’re just starting out in your career.
 However, the more prepared you are for the conversation, the easier it will be.
 Here’s what you need to know to have a productive conversation and get what you’re worth.

 By: Katelyn Skye Bennett | Contributor for Let’s Eat, Grandma

-One lesson I wish I learned earlier in life is that even new graduates can negotiate their starting pay.
+One lesson I wish I learned earlier in life is that even new graduates can negotiate their starting salary after they receive a job offer.
 Had I been more aware of my worth to the companies that sent me offer letters and strategic with my expenses, I could have set myself up for more financial success.

 As a degree holder, employers are likely to value you more than you might realize.
 And as much as it seems like entry level jobs require intermediate work history, employers understand that people don’t usually graduate with 5+ years of experience under their belt.